We strive to be the Best ORGANIC Toddler Formula.

 Polysaccharide contains more than two sugar molecules.
 Examples of polysaccharides include organic brown rice syrup, as is found in Baby’s Only Organic® formulas, corn syrup, molasses, and starches.
 Polysaccharides are often called complex sugars or complex carbohydrates.

-The longer the carbohydrate length, the slower the body breaks it down and, thus, the slower the absorption of the sugar from the intestinal tract into the bloodstream.
+The longer the carbohydrate length in complex sugars, the slower the body breaks it down and, thus, the slower the absorption of the sugar from the intestinal tract into the bloodstream.
 If there is a slower absorption of the sugar, there is a slower release of insulin.
 Also, a slower digestion lets the body utilize the sugar for energy and there’s less potential for the sugar to be converted into fat.

 Added Lactose The lactose used in formulas is derived from cow’s milk without the benefit of the unique features of human breast milk.
 In formulas containing only lactose as the source of carbohydrate, some of the lactose comes into the formula naturally as a part of the cow’s milk and the remainder is added lactose.
 The added lactose brings the total carbohydrate level to the requirement needed in a formula.
-In other words, the amount of lactose that comes in naturally with the cow’s milk does not totally meet the needs of a baby and additional lactose must be added.
-The only lactose contained in Baby’s Only Organic® Dairy Formula is naturally occurring lactose derived from organic cow’s milk.
+In other words, the amount of lactose that comes in naturally with the cow’s milk does not totally meet the needs of a child and additional lactose must be added.
+Baby’s Only Organic® with Whey Protein and Baby’s Only Organic® Whey Protein with DHA & ARA contain added organic lactose to bring the amount of total carbohydrates to an appropriate level.

-Organic Brown Rice Syrup The carbohydrate source added to Baby’s Only Organic® formulas is organic brown rice syrup.
-Rice is gluten-free and is known to be a relatively non-allergenic food and is well tolerated by babies.
+Organic Brown Rice Syrup The carbohydrate source added to Baby’s Only Organic® Dairy and Dairy with DHA & ARA formulas is organic brown rice syrup.
+Rice is gluten-free and is known to be a relatively non-allergenic food and is well tolerated.
 In fact, rice is the least allergenic of all grains.
-Organic brown rice syrup also offers the benefit of slower digestion and absorption providing a steadier level of sugar being absorbed into the bloodstream, a more even production and release of insulin, and a more even supply of energy to the body’s cells.
+Organic brown rice syrup is considered a complex carbohydrate and also offers the benefit of slower digestion and absorption providing a steadier level of sugar being absorbed into the bloodstream, a more even production and release of insulin, and a more even supply of energy to the body’s cells.
 In addition, Nature’s One® organic brown rice syrup is grown and processed without the use of chemicals.

 |BABY’S ONLY ORGANIC® FORMULAS|